-The Council places a strong reliance on its treasury adviser (Capita Asset Services) to help manage credit and counterparty risk.
-Capita has much greater market expertise and direct access to market knowledge than the Council itself possesses.
+The Council places a strong reliance on its treasury adviser (Link Asset Services formally known as Capita Asset Services) to help manage credit and counterparty risk.
+Link has much greater market expertise and direct access to market knowledge than the Council itself possesses.
 None the less, the Council recognises that all advice provided by its treasury adviser is precisely that, and that full responsibility for all counterparties used, and investments placed, rests entirely with the Council.